[This article was published at an earlier date] [Updated on 10 August 2018]

 Businesses are now looking at preparing the workforce for the future.
 But what about C-level leaders?
 How can they lead a change if they aren’t sufficiently equipped to face the uncertain world of tomorrow?

-The good news is that training providers have recognised this need and have designed learning trips catered to upskilling C-level executives in these specific areas for the future.
-One of these notable programmes is the Oxford Leadership 4.0 executive education portfolio.
+The good news is that training providers have recognised this need and have designed learning trips catered to upskilling C-level leaders in these specific areas for the future.
+One of these notable programmes is the Oxford Leadership 4.0executive education portfolio.

 This collection of tailored programmes and master classes were designed by Saïd Business School, University of Oxford in partnership with leading Malaysian training provider K-Pintar.